vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 Supažika' above.
 H--The word occurs very frequently in conjunction with cāta'

 for which see above.
 Vide also Dudia plates of Pravara sena II in E. I. III p.
 258 at p.
 261 and Banskhera plate of Harṣa (E. I. IV p.
 208 at p.
-211), grant of Sivaskanda varnan (E. I. vol. I. p.
+211), grant of Sivaskanda varṇan (E. I. vol. I. p.
 2 at p.
 5) where 'bhada' stands for

 'bhata'.
 HT19E-Vide p.
 112 above, HTTETA-He who recovers the king's share of the produce of